erebe/personal-server/README.md

 sops -d --output secrets_decrypted/foobar.yml secrets/foorbar.yml
 ```

-**Info** If you and issue like this one below when trying to decrypt
+**Info** If you have an issue like this one below when trying to decrypt
 ```
     - | could not decrypt data key with PGP key:
       | golang.org/x/crypto/openpgp error: Could not load secring: